How And For What Should We Pray?

 1. Acts 13:3 and 14:23: Prayer to commission/commit to the LORD missionaries and elders that had been chosen to serve in local churches.

-2. Acts 16:25: Prayer as a way to worship God while he & Silas were unjustly in prison.
+2. Acts 16:25: Prayer as a way to worship God while he and Silas were unjustly in prison.

-3. Acts 20:36: Prayer at a time of sadness over his upcoming departure and as a means of committing those he had trained/discipled to the care of God because Paul would no longer be able to personally lead these particular people on earth.
+3. Acts 20:36: Prayer at a time of sadness over his upcoming departure.
+Also as a means of committing those he had trained/discipled to the care of God because Paul would no longer be able to personally lead these particular people on earth.

 4. Acts 22:17: General/unspecified personal prayer while at the Temple.